 Narcolepsy onset occurs at any age … and at any time.
-The smaller variants of it are also growing in leaps and bounds and appear at any time and any age (apnea, CFS, RLS, cataplexy, etc.).
+The smaller variants and side effects of it are also growing in leaps and bounds and appear at any time and any age (apnea, CFS, RLS, cataplexy, etc.).
+You can see it in fake industries like “mypillow” that get sued for lying about stopping “tossing and turning”, but bank off of the fear and desperation of the disabled.
 And, what will you do when you find yourself on the cusp of complete, emotional helplessness and victimization?
 Will you fight it, or will you join the faceless, silent thousands who live among you?
 It’s a dark, sad, and terrifying emotional underworld to live in …

 But … we exist.
 We are out there.
 And …

 We are … alone.